 However, the hotel clients may be coming for the seat that warms and automatically rises and lowers, rear and front water jet streams and, to the joy of hotel staff, self-cleaning before and after use while deodorizing the air.

 Two main types of energy-efficient washers are those that automatically adjust to loads to save energy and water and those that let you choose the energy savings.
 The washers of Asko and Zanussi (Intelligent AutoSense function) adjust the amount of water used and the length of the cycle according to the load size.
-And the Bosch VarioPerfect function allows you to decide how much energy you want to save, with options ranging from SpeedPerfect to EcoPerfect.
+The Bosch VarioPerfect function allows you to decide how much energy you want to save, with options ranging from SpeedPerfect to EcoPerfect.

 Washers are also saving on hot water by employing technology with stronger cleaning action, requiring no hot water to clean clothes, even on tough stains.
 Samsung’s Ecobubble™ Technology mixes micro air bubbles with detergent and water to penetrate deeper and faster into fabrics while LG uses steam to deep clean.